luisnquin/battery-notifier/README.md

 This command serves as a **manual test suite**, so after any changes, ensure to run the program using the original debug file.

+## Contributing

-Feel free to create a new pull request if you see something to improve.
+Feel free to create a new issue or pull request if you see something to improve.

+Anyway, this project uses [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/), so please align with that.

 ## License